cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 **VariableCV**

-This is a high-level variable used for site-specific water data : Consumptive Use
+This is a high-level variable used for site-specific water data. :  E.g. (Consumptive Use)

 **AmountUnitCV**

-Unit of the site-specific  amount : Gallons
+Unit of the site-specific  amount. :  E.g. (Gallons)

 **AggregationIntervalUnitCV**

-The aggregation unit (e.g., day ,month, year) :   Month
+The aggregation unit (e.g., day ,month, year). :    E.g. (Month)